Perfect Plank Co.

 General Warning: Fine wood dust presents a dangerous fire and explosion hazard when exposed to heat or flame.
 Larger wood particles present a moderate fire and explosion hazard when exposed to heat or flame.
 Solid pieces of wood will ignite if exposed to open flames.

-Condition to Avoid: Wood dust is extremely combustible.
+Wood Dust is extremely combustible.
 Keep away from ignition sources!!

 SECTION FIVE: PHYSICAL HAZARDS (REACTIVITY DATA)